Mary Midgley

-Early life
+Early life and education

 Midgley was born in London to Lesley and Tom Scrutton.
 Her father, the son of the eminent judge Sir Thomas Edward Scrutton, was a curate in Dulwich and later chaplain of King's College, Cambridge.
 She was raised in Cambridge, Greenford and Ealing, and educated at Downe House School in Cold Ash, Berkshire, where she developed her interest in classics and philosophy:

 [A] new and vigorous Classics teacher offered to teach a few of us Greek, and that too was somehow slotted into our timetables.
 We loved this and worked madly at it, which meant that with considerable efforts on all sides, it was just possible for us to go to college on Classics … I had decided to read Classics rather than English – which was the first choice that occurred to me – because my English teacher, bless her, pointed out that English literature is something that you read in any case, so it is better to study something that you otherwise wouldn't.
 Someone also told me that, if you did Classics at Oxford, you could do Philosophy as well.
 I knew very little about this but, as I had just found Plato, I couldn't resist trying it.

 Midgley took the Oxford entrance exam in the autumn of 1937, gaining a place at Somerville College.
 During the year before starting university, it was arranged that she would live in Austria for three months to learn German, but she had to leave after a month because of the worsening political situation.
-At Somerville she studied Mods and Greats alongside Iris Murdoch, graduating with first-class honours degree.
+At Somerville she studied Mods and Greats alongside Iris Murdoch, graduating with a first-class honours degree.

 Several of her lasting friendships that began at Oxford were with scientists, and she credited them with having educated her in a number of scientific disciplines.
 After a split in the Labour club at Oxford over the Soviet Union's actions, she was on the committee of the newly formed Democratic Socialist Club alongside Tony Crosland and Roy Jenkins.